Fishing boat beacons would lower risks of Canada’s deadliest job: report

 “The communications network in the North is very different from what we’re experiencing in the south, and so the challenges are enormous.”

-Some of the Canadian Arctic-related recommendations include establishing primary search and rescue stations in the North, expanding training operations in that region and focusing recruitment efforts on retaining Indigenous employees, especially those proficient in Inuktitut.
+Some of the Canadian Arctic-related recommendations include establishing primary search and rescue stations in the North, expanding training operations there, and focusing recruitment efforts on retaining Indigenous employees, especially those proficient in Inuktitut.

+Another recommendation is for the Defence Department to authorize a civilian helicopter operator to provide search-and-rescue coverage in the Arctic and in Newfoundland and Labrador, as part of a pilot project.

+Manning said a private operator could help reduce search times, especially for emergencies outside of business hours, when crews have left their bases.

 A press secretary for the office of Fisheries, Oceans and the Canadian Coast Guard thanked the Senate committee for the report.